ItsSilvie/blog.silvie.org/_posts/2022-06-21-promotional-packs.markdown

 #### Distribution

-The developers stated publicly that the Dungeon Guide promo would have 2,100 non-foil and 300 foil copies.
-This results in a total of 2,400 `P22 - 1` code packs distributed.
+The developers stated publicly that the Dungeon Guide promo would have 2,100 non-foil and 300 foil copies, however only 1,200 non-foil and 150 foil were eventually distributed.
+This results in a total of 1,350 `P22 - 1` code packs in circulation.

-Approximately 480 packs were distributed at Anime Expo in July 2022.
+Approximately 480 packs were distributed at Anime Expo in July 2022, with the remainder distributed at Anime Matsuri, Anime Houston and Collect-A-Con Long Beach throughout summer 2022, and as part of separate Discord chat bot and merchandise events.

 ### Personalized packs